 Which brings us onto...

-When they first announced the arrival of GDDR6 Hynix mentioned they were “planning to mass produce the product for a client to release high-end graphics card [sic] by early 2018 equipped with high performance GDDR6 DRAMs.”
+When it first announced the arrival of GDDR6 Hynix mentioned it was “planning to mass produce the product for a client to release high-end graphics card [sic] by early 2018 equipped with high performance GDDR6 DRAMs.”
 I’m not the only one to think that is a reference to Nvidia and the release of GDDR6-based Volta GPUs.

-Samsung have also announced their own GDDR6 memory is set to "play a critical role in early launches of next-generation graphics cards" which is playing into our suspicions of a relatively early 2018 launch.
-Though that could just because we're desperate for a new GPU launch to potentially salve the cryptocurrency crisis that's stolen all our graphics cards...
+Samsung has also announced its own GDDR6 memory is set to "play a critical role in early launches of next-generation graphics cards" which is playing into our suspicions of a relatively early 2018 launch.
+Though that could just because we're desperate for a new GPU launch to potentially salve the cryptocurrency crisis that stole all our graphics cards...

-We had thought that maybe Nvidia would launch something at GDC this year, but our sources within the green team told us they were categorically not going to be launching a new GPU in March.
+We had thought that maybe Nvidia would launch something at GDC this year, but our sources within the green team told us it was categorically not going to be launching a new GPU in March.
 Nor did they be launching anything game-related at GTC a week later either - it was all just deep-learning, AI, and wheely things.
 We've been told the same thing about Computex too, though Nvidia has said to us that it's gearing up for a big Gamescom, though hasn't given any further detail on what that might mean.

 Originally, Volta was supposed to be built using TSMC's new 10nm process, but the pace of transistor shrinkage has become rather laggardly in recent years.
 Other rumours had Nvidia sticking with TSMC’s existing 16nm tech in order to be able to stick to their roadmap and get actual Nvidia Volta cards on the shelves in 2018.
 It's now looking like somewhere between the two.